-Please note that because the Integrated Primary Care track positions are supported by a grant from the US Health Resources and Services Administration, applicants must be a citizen, national, or permanent resident of the United States.
+Please note that because the Integrated Primary Care track positions are supported by a grant from the HRSA, applicants must be a citizen, national, or permanent resident of the United States.
 Individuals on temporary or student visas are not eligible for these HRSA-supported positions.
-We are happy to accept applications from international trainees for the other four tracks, however.
+We will accept applications from international trainees for the other four tracks, however.